android/graphics-samples/TextureViewtoSurfaceView/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

-Note that this may not work well with the Android Emulator due to hardware retirements like an HDR capable display, so use a device when possible.
+Note that this may not work well with the Android Emulator due to hardware requirements like an HDR capable display, so use a device when possible.

 Support